SO WHAT IS MEDIA ART?

 keeping of appointments and the fulfillment of commitments is also

 useful if students intend a professional career.
 Sharing the

-responsibility for personal progress with a teacher can also have its
+responsibility for personal progress with a teacher can also have

 advantages during the half-yearly assessment especially if high